JessicaDeCunha/Natural-Language-Processing-and-Crypto/README.md

-# Unit 12—Tales from the Crypto
+# Natural Language Processing and Crypto

 This repo applies natural language processing to understand the sentiment in the latest news articles featuring Bitcoin and Ethereum.
 The fundamental NLP techniques have also been applied to better understand the other factors involved with the coin prices such as common words and phrases and, organizations and entities mentioned in the articles.
 This repo uses sentiment analysis, NLP, and named entity recognition.

 ## Instructions

 ### 1 - Sentiment Analysis